LiKTOi1029/Coding-Challenges-Folder/2024/December 31/README.md

 Output: i am some morse code\
 \
 Input: .... . .-. . / .. ... / .- / .--. ..- -. -.-. - ..- .- - .. --- -. / -- .- .-. -.- -.-.--\
-Ouptut here is a punctuation mark!
+Output: here is a punctuation mark!